 Let’s dive right in.

-What Do You Need To Do CrossFit At Home?
+What Do You Need To Do CrossFit Workouts At Home?

-To do CrossFit at home you will need to invest in a few pieces of equipment, including a barbell with bumper plates, kettlebells, dumbbells, jumping rope, medicine ball, weight bench, pull up bar, and a plyo box, to name the most important ones.
+To do CrossFit gym workouts in your home gym you will need to invest in a few pieces of equipment.
+To name the most important ones, they include:

-But before you go out and just randomly choose some equipment at a discount store, make sure you go through the following items to make sure that your garage gym won’t become a safety hazard while doing pull-ups and other CrossFit workouts.
+But before you go out and just randomly choose some pieces of equipment at a discount store, make sure you go through the following items to make sure that your home gym won’t become a safety hazard while doing pull-ups and other CrossFit workouts.

 1. Weight Lifting Barbell